Best Plasma Cutters for CNC Tables: 7 Picks from Garage to Light Pro

 Pick this if you want a dedicated, compact CNC power source with straightforward table wiring at a low price.

-The CUT55X is a compact, CNC-ready cutter meant to be portable while still offering useful shop features.
+The CUT55X is a compact, CNC-ready cutter meant to stay portable while still offering useful shop features.
 It includes a built-in regulator, digital amp and air displays, and a quick-release torch connection.
-Two rear CNC ports (arc voltage and control signal) make wiring to a table straightforward.
+Two rear CNC ports (arc voltage and control signal) make wiring to a table simple and direct.

-It runs on 220V and is geared toward short runs and light-to-medium plate work.
-The included consumables and torch standoff make initial setup less fiddly.
-If your table needs a tidy, space-efficient power source for routine cutting, this one fills that role without industrial complexity.
-Note: consumable sourcing can be tricky, so confirm availability before you buy.
+It runs on 220V and suits short runs and light-to-medium plate work.
+The included consumables and torch standoff reduce initial setup fuss.
+If your table needs a space-efficient power source for routine cutting, this one fills that role without industrial complexity.
+Note: consumable sourcing can be tricky, so confirm availability from the seller before you buy.

 Why it’s worth it: One of the most affordable CNC-specific plasma cutters available, with separate arc voltage and control signal ports that many budget cutters lack.